 About Greg Satell

-Many consider me to be an unconventional thinker and that’s probably because I’ve led an unconventional career, spanning five different countries and a wide variety of businesses.
+Many consider me to be an unconventional thinker and that’s probably because I’ve led an unconventional career, spanning five different countries and a diverse group of businesses.

 After spending 15 years living and working in Eastern Europe, building some of the premier publishing brands in the region, I returned to the United States in 2011 and served as SVP – Strategy & Innovation at Moxie Interactive, a division of Publicis Groupe, one of the world’s largest marketing services organizations.